How NeSI and NIWA help the UK Met Office develop next generation weather analysis tools

 The picture below shows the improvement in accuracy from the dashed, cyan line obtained by applying the most common interpolation method (bilinear), compared to the solid, magenta line obtained using the new, mimetic interpolation method.
 The error for the mimetic method is more than five orders of magnitude lower.

-Many earth science phenomena rely on conservation of water, energy, vorticity and other quantities so it is important to ensure that both dynamic models and honour conservation regardless of the grid resolution.
+Many earth science phenomena rely on conservation of water, energy, vorticity and other quantities so it is important to ensure that both dynamic models and post-processing tools honour conservation regardless of the grid resolution.

 Numerical techniques of cloud-resolving model and large eddy simulation: https://www.wmo.int/pages/prog/arep/wwrp/new/wwosc/documents/WWOSC2014-htomitaSCI-PS219.01.pdf